 Alternatively, the family can set up the company themselves.
-This can be done on the gov.uk website at www.gov.uk/limited-company-formation/ register-your-company.
+This can be done on the gov.uk website at www.gov.uk/limited-company-formation/register-your-company.
 A company can be registered online if it is limited by shares and it uses the standard articles of association (also known as the 'model articles').
-This service costs £12 and the company is normally registered within 24 hours.
-The same service can be used to register the company for Corporation Tax and to register for PAYE.
-It is also possible to register a company by post using form IN01.
-The stated timescale for postal applications is eight to ten days and the service costs £40.
+This service costs £50 and the company is normally registered within 24 hours.
+The same service can be used to register the company for corporation tax and to register for PAYE.
+To register online, three pieces of personal information are needed about the registrant and the company's shareholders, such as mother's maiden name, town of birth, father's first name, telephone number, National Insurance number or passport number.

+It is also possible to register a company by post using form INo1.
+The stated timescale for postal applications is eight to ten days and the service costs £71, payable by cheque made out to 'Companies House'.
 You must use the postal route if you do not want 'limited' in the company name.